All Products

 2. Click the Custom Launch tab.

-3. Configure parameters such as the billing method, region, instance type, and image.
-Pay attention to the following parameters:
+3. Configure parameters such as the billing method, region, instance type, and image as needed.
+When you create a regional ESSD, note the following parameters:

 • Select a region that supports regional ESSDs.

-• In the Storage section, set Data Disk to Regional ESSD and configure the disk capacity.
+• In the Storage section, set the data disk category to Regional ESSD and configure the disk size.

 Create separately